 In fact, the average cost of private tutoring services ranges from $10 to $15 per hour, according to Care.com.
 If you wish to step it up a notch and receive help from a licensed educator with several years of experience, expect to pay up to $75 per hour.

 Whew!
-That’s a ton of money for a teenager, and probably much more than you make on an hourly basis at your job.
-So I’m almost certain you don’t want to spend all your hard earned cash to cover the costs.
-Fortunately, there are tons of other options for you to get the help you need without breaking the bank.
+That’s a ton of money for a teenager and probably much more than you make on an hourly basis at your job.
+So I’m almost certain you don’t want to spend all your hard-earned cash to cover the costs.
+Fortunately, there are tons of other options to get you the help you need without breaking the bank.

 Does your school offer after-school homework help?
-If so, it’s probably free to attend, so you should definitely look into signing up for the next few sessions to get the assistance you need.
+If so, it’s probably free, so you should definitely look into signing up for a few sessions to get the assistance you need.

 Have you considered your school’s homework club?
-Yes, I know it sounds really corny, but it beats paying out of pocket for services you could receive for free from your peers.
+Yes, I know it sounds really corny, but it beats paying for services that you could receive for free from your peers.
 Plus, there’s always a chance you’ll meet a few new friends along the way and finish the course you were once struggling in with flying colors.

-Beyond free online tutoring sites, YouTube is a another viable option, as it’s chock full of tutorials on practically every subject you can think of.
+Beyond free online tutoring sites, YouTube is another viable option, as it’s chock-full of tutorials on practically every subject you can imagine.
 You may have to do a little digging, but rest assured — you’ll eventually find what you need.

-How about the genius you sit next to in English, math, or science class who always seems to blow every assignment and test out of the water?
-If the two of you happen to be acquainted with one another, why not ask for a little help, if time permits?
+How about the genius you sit next to in English, math, or science class who always seems to blow every assignment out of the water?
+If the two of you happen to be acquainted with each other, why not ask for a little help, if time permits?
 Your grades will thank you!

 Don’t be afraid to tap a parent’s or guardian’s personal and professional network.
-Here’s what I mean: if you mom’s best friend is a math teacher, ask for help.
+Here’s what I mean: If your mom’s best friend is a math teacher, ask for help.
 If they have a little room in their schedule, chances are that they’ll be more than willing to help.